 Disequilibrium is a feeling of unsteadiness or imbalance on standing or walking and may be due to visual or proprioceptive abnormalities.

-Dizziness can have a multi factorial origin and is commonly associated with the following disorders: vertigo, disequilibrium, pre-syncope, and non-specific dizziness.
+Dizziness may have a multi factorial origin and can be commonly associated with the following disorders: vertigo, disequilibrium, pre-syncope, and non-specific dizziness.

 - Benign paroxysmal positional vertigo (BPPV)